 Anti-seize Compounds Information

-Anti-seize compounds are designed to prevent threaded couplings from binding or sticking.
-They are applied to the threads of bolts and other mechanical fasteners, and are also known as anti-stick compounds and thread lubricants.
-In addition to preventing bolts and other threaded fasteners from sticking or freezing, anti-seize compounds are used to reduce friction and to prevent corrosion, galling, and galvanic pitting.
 Most anti-sticking compounds consist of a solid lubricant dispersed in a grease or binder.
 The anti-seizing material provides an insulating barrier or layer between metal components and allows for the easy dismantling of fasteners and parts.
-Copper, nickel, molybdenum disulfide, and graphite powders are common slip agents.
+Material composition largely dictates thermal performance.
+Aluminum, copper, nickel, molybdenum disulfide, and graphite powders are common slip agents.
 Anti-seize compounds that contain metallic particulates and graphite powders are also used.

 Aluminum and copper compounds exhibit an extended temperature range and are rated at temperatures up to 1800° F.

 Graphite-based compounds may be used for high voltage applications where an electrically conductive compound is required and may be rated at temperatures over 2000° F. Graphite may promote corrosion of aluminum, magnesium, and some ferrous alloys and is best suited for use with austenitic stainless steels, nickel, titanium, cobalt and other corrosion resistant alloys.

 Molybdenum disulfide (MoS2) and nickel compounds are non-reactive and are used in applications where they may be subject to incidental contact with reactive chemicals such as acetylene or ammonia.
 They also excel in high temperature applications and are rated up to 2,600 °F.